Frvnko/CS10/Computer Apps/Music Player Project/README.md

 - See File / Examples / Contributed Library / AudioPlayer
 - Able to explore other examples of Minim Code and Behaviours

+Lesson: one button for play-pause, one button for sound effect and exit()

 ---